Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-In all the paper, $t$ is the current time and $(T_n) \in \N^\N$ an increasing sequence of times that will be fixed later.
-Intuitively, $T_n$ is the time when each machine has computed $w_n$ and starts copying it in its left segment.
+This section presents a sketch of the construction.
+The alphabet $\A$, where is defined the cellular automaton, contains a symbol $\wall$ (for \define{wall}) persisting in time, except under special circumstances, defining independent areas of computation (\define{segments}).
+Independently in each segment, three tasks are performed in parallel: \begin{description} \itemsep0em \item[Formatting] the initial contents of the segment are erased; \item[Computation and copy] each word $w_i$ is successively computed and concatenated copies of it are written on the whole segment; \item[Merging] the length of the segment is checked at regular intervals, and it merges with the segment to its right if it is too small. \end{description}

+The key task is the second, since the goal of the construction is that $\F^t\mu$ gets close to each measure $\meas{w_i}$ successively.
+This requires that the computation is performed synchronously between all segments, so that each segment contains copies of the same $w_i$ at the same instant.
+To do this, we define another symbol $\start$ (\define{init}), which appears only in the initial configuration, creating a wall and initialising computation and auxiliary processes.
+This process is detailed in Section~\ref{section:bootstrapping}.

+Any symbol or process created in this way is referred to as \define{initialised} ; uninitialised processes are those already present in the initial configuration over which we have no control, and that we wish to erase.
+In particular, \define{uninitialised walls} are not considered as valid segment borders.

+Apart from $\start$ and $\wall$, the new alphabet $\A$ is divided in different layers: the \define{main layer} where the words $w_n$ are output and copied out, and \define{auxiliary layers} where computation and other processes take place.
+This allows to perform all tasks in parallel.

-Since we have no control over the initial contents of each segment, we want to destroy non-initialized walls to guarantee that synchroneous computing takes place everywhere.
+\paragraph{Formatting}~Since we have no control over the initial contents of each segment, we first want to \define{format} the segment, that is, to erase uninitialised walls and uninitialised contents of the auxiliary layers.

+Most processes defined below are designed to self-destruct when they are not initialised.
+This is detailed as each new process is introduced.
+The difficult task is to distinguish uninitialised walls from initialised walls.

+To do that, each initialised wall sends to its right a signal on a specific layer progressing at speed one (\define{formatting counter} - see Section~\ref{section:formatting}), that keeps track of its age using a binary counter.
+Meanwhile, each initialised walls also keeps track of its age under the form of a binary counter on another layer, to its left, incrementing at each step (\define{time counter} - see Section~\ref{section:time}).

-To do that, we use the following method which is represented in Figure~\ref{figure:initialization}.
-On its left, each initialized wall keeps the value of current time under the form of a binary counter incrementing at each step (\define{time counter}), and sends another incrementing counter to its right progressing at speed one (\define{sweeping counter}).
-Time and sweeping counters already present in the initial configuration (not initialized) have a positive value, whereas those created by an $\start$ symbol (initialized) have value 0 at time 1, and they increment at the same rate.
-Thus, non initialized walls have older time counters, and by comparing time counters and sweeping counters as they meet, we can erase older counters and non-initialized walls as well.
+Time and formatting counters already present in the initial configuration (uninitialised) have a nonnegative value at time 0, whereas those created by an $\start$ symbol (initialised) have value 0 at time 1, and they increment at the same rate.
+Thus, uninitialised walls have older time counters, and by comparing time counters and formatting counters as they cross, we can erase older counters and uninitialised walls.
+Figure~\ref{figure:initialisation} is an overview of those processes.